How to Stop Having the Same Argument

 Why do we keep having the same argument?

 Because the real issue is usually the pattern underneath, not the topic.
-Until that deeper need or fear is named, the argument keeps returning in new forms.
+Until the deeper need or fear is named, the argument keeps returning in new forms with a new trigger each time.

 Can counselling really change a long-standing pattern?

 Yes.
 Patterns that feel fixed are often just well-practised.
-With awareness and different responses, they can genuinely shift.
+With awareness and different responses repeated over time, they can genuinely shift.

 What if only one of us will go?

 That is enough to begin.
-When one person changes their part of the loop, the dynamic between you can start to change too.
+When one person changes their part of the loop, the dynamic between you can start to change too, and the other partner often joins later.

 Is it normal to argue?